The 2035 ban on new petrol and diesel cars – the ultimate guide

 Will I be forced to scrap my car before 2035?

-However, the situation beyond that point becomes more uncertain.
+However, there could be further changes to running costs based on road tax (VED) rates, or other new policies introduced.
 The government’s goal of achieving net-zero emissions by 2050 entails eliminating carbon dioxide emissions across all sectors, which presents a challenge when it comes to combustion engine cars in the future.

 What will happen to classic cars post-2035?